Skopje: Population

-According to the results of the 2002 census, the City of Skopje itself had 428,988 in its urban area and 506,926 inhabitants within administrative limits that encompass many villages and other settlements, including Dračevo, Bardovci, Kondovo, Radišani, Gorno Nerezi etc. Skopje's employment area covers a large part of the country, including Veles, Kumanovo and Tetovo, and totaling more than one million inhabitants.
+According to the results of the 2021 census, the City of Skopje had 526,502 inhabitants.
+Skopje's employment area covers a large part of the country, including Veles, Kumanovo and Tetovo, and totalling more than one million inhabitants.

 Skopje contains roughly a quarter of North Macedonia's population.
 The second most populous municipality, Kumanovo, had 107,632 inhabitants in 2011, and an urban unit of 76,272 inhabitants in 2002.

-Before the Austro-Turkish war and the 1698 Great Fire, Skopje was one of the biggest cities in the Balkans, with a population estimated between 30,000 and 60,000 inhabitants.
-After the fire, it experienced a long period of decline and only had 10,000 inhabitants in 1836.
+Before the Austro-Turkish war and the 1689 Great Fire, Skopje was one of the biggest cities in the Balkans, with a population estimated between 30,000 and 60,000 inhabitants.
+After the fire set by the retreating Austrian forces, it experienced a long period of decline and only had 10,000 inhabitants in 1836.
 However, the population started to rise again after 1850 and reached 32,000 inhabitants in 1905.
-In the 20th century, Skopje was one of the fastest-growing cities in Yugoslavia, and it had 448,200 inhabitants in 1971.
-Since then, the demographic growth has continued at a steady pace.
+In the 20th century, Skopje was one of the fastest-growing cities in Yugoslavia, and it had 448,200 inhabitants in 1981.
+Since then, the demographic growth has continued at a steady rate.